RIT-EVT/BMS/docs/source/software_state.rst

 dev/SystemDetect
 ----------------

-The system detect handes the logic of determining what the BMS is connected to.
+The system detect handles the logic of determining what the BMS is connected to.
 This differentiates between the CANopen heart beat of the pre-charge vs. charge controller.